tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 # Intro
 A while ago I've wanted to bump up non-existing gaming and deep learning capabilities of [my workstation](#my-workstation).
 Since it's a laptop, I've started looking into getting an external GPU.
-That's quite a convenient option - you get a still portable machine that can hook into a beefy GPU when you are working in your regular place.
+That's quite a convenient option - you get a portable machine that can hook into a beefy GPU when you are working in your regular place.

 This required quite a bit of research and the expected performance wasn't entirely clear (especially for